An Unorthodox Resolution.

 Seriously?

-Sure it is true I loved being active, but my idea of exercise was more like bike riding, rollerblading, playing tennis or golf.
+Yes it is true I loved being active, but my idea of exercise was more like bike riding, rollerblading, playing tennis or golf.
 It was not cutting the grass on a hot summer day the old fashioned way with a push mower.
-To make the job even more exhausting Bonnie had purchased the optional bagger.
+To make the job even more exhausting Bonnie had also purchased the optional bagger.
 She wanted fewer grass clippings on our yard because Stephanie would always bring the clippings back into the house after playing outside.
+It wasn't like Bonnie cleaned up the clippings or did any of the house cleaning, that too was my job.
 The bagger just added more weight and more time to my newly delegated outdoor fitness routine.

 Even though our lawn was really not that big, I would still need to empty the clippings three or four times into a garbage bag.
 Every week during the summer there was one big bag full of grass clippings at the curb to be picked up on garbage day.

 When we first moved into our new house we got Stephanie a little dog.
 Benny was a bichon frise and Stephanie just adored him.
 He was the perfect family dog, although he could be a bit yappy at times.
-We always picked up after Benny on his daily walks.
-At home Benny always went out in the backyard to do his business.
-Each week before I cut the grass, I would have to pick up a week of Benny’s dog shit in our backyard.
+We always picked up after Benny on his daily walks and at home Benny always went out in the backyard to do his business.
+Each week before I cut the grass, I would need to pick up a week's worth of Benny’s dog shit in our backyard.

 Also add picking up dog shit to my list of delegated chores.